High-Priority Expected Waiting Times in the Delayed Accumulating Priority Queue with Applications to Health Care KPIs: Impact of delay level on expected waiting times

 \begin{lemma} \*[ \lstN_2(s;d) = \sum_{i=1}^\infty \sta_i \sum_{j=1}^\infty \PP \left[\num_d = j, \num_t > 0 \ \forall \ t \in [0,d) \big\lvert \num_0 = i \right] e^{-sd} \accNsresc{j}(s) \left(\accNs(s) \right)^{j-1}, \] where \*[ \accNs(s) = \lst^\serv \left(s + \lam_1 (1-\accNs(s)) \right), \] and \*[ \accNsresc{j}(s) = \lstresc{j} \left(s + \lam_1 (1-\accNs(s)) \right). \] \end{lemma}

-In addition to this Lemma, the key fact that allows us to obtain the \classname{}-1 expected waiting time is that for work-conserving queues, the expected waiting time between classes can be related to the FCFS waiting time by their respective occupancy rates.
+Additionally, the key fact that allows us to obtain the \classname{}-1 expected waiting time is that for work-conserving queues, the expected waiting time between classes can be related to the FCFS waiting time by their respective occupancy rates.